anywhichway/hcx/README.md

 #### Isolating Scripts

-If the targetted content contains scripts and its is not a remote file, the script execution can be isolated by making the target be a CSS selector for iframes.
-Of course, you also have to add teh iframes to your document.
+If the targetted content contains scripts and it is not a remote file, the script execution can be isolated by making the target be a CSS selector for iframes.
+Of course, you also have to add the iframes to your document.

 #### Multiple Routes